glouppe/info8010-deep-learning/lecture8.md

 - if all eigenvalues have absolute value smaller than 1, the training will converge to $(\theta^\*,\phi^\*)$.
 - if all eigenvalues values are on the unit circle, training can be convergent, divergent or neither.

-In particular, Mescheder et al (2017) show that all eigenvalues can be forced to remain within the unit ball if and only if the learning rate $h$ is made sufficiently small.
+Mescheder et al (2017) show that all eigenvalues can be forced to remain within the unit ball if and only if the learning rate $h$ is made sufficiently small.

 ---